duckdb/duckdb-web/docs/sql/data_types/enum.md

 ## Enum Removal

 Enum types are stored in the catalog, and a catalog dependency is added to each table that uses them.
-It is possible to drop an Enum from the catalog using the following command:
+It is possible to drop an enum from the catalog using the following command:

 ```sql
 DROP TYPE ⟨enum_name⟩;
 ```

-Currently, it is possible to drop Enums that are used in tables without affecting the tables.
+Currently, it is possible to drop enums that are used in tables without affecting the tables.

-> Warning This behavior of the Enum Removal feature is subject to change.
-In future releases, it is expected that any dependent columns must be removed before dropping the Enum, or the Enum must be dropped with the additional `CASCADE` parameter.
+> Warning This behavior of the enum removal feature is subject to change.
+In future releases, it is expected that any dependent columns must be removed before dropping the enum, or the enum must be dropped with the additional `CASCADE` parameter.

 ## Comparison of Enums

-Enum values are compared according to their order in the Enum's definition.
+Enum values are compared according to their order in the enum's definition.
 For example:

 ```sql
 CREATE TYPE mood AS ENUM ('sad', 'ok', 'happy');